gorenje/millieons.org/w/cuckoo.md

 The Church of Uckoo teaches that we are all stardust that has come together to form this meaningless existence.
 Meaninglessness implies that it makes no difference whether moral or immoral, whether egocentric or altruistic.
 Life is what you make of it.
 The stardust does not judge.

-However honouring those ancient atoms out of which we are formed and respecting their kindness in coming together to form us all and our spaceship Earth, surely that implies being a loving civilisation?
+However honouring those ancient atoms out of which we are formed and respecting their kindness in coming together to form us and our spaceship Earth, surely that should bring us together to make for a more loving civilisation?

 ## Teaching: Meaningless & Insignificance